 At the 1966 Seminar and Annual Meeting, the Society’s first constitution was adopted.
 On February 28th of the following year, when membership had reached the figure of 250, the Society’s first Branch was formed in Toronto.
-Within three months the Society received its Letters Patent from the Provincial Secretary and the Minister of Citizenship of the Province of Ontario.
+On April 27, 1967, the Society was incorporated by Letters Patent issued by Robert Welch, the then Provincial Secretary and the Minister of Citizenship of the Province of Ontario.

-In 1968, the position of Research Counsellor was created, the Bulletin was increased to four issues per year, and a set of working bylaws was added to the constitution.
+In 1968, the position of Research Counselor was created, the Bulletin was increased to four issues per year, and a set of working bylaws was added to the constitution.

 In 1969 the Society became a registered Canadian charity pursuant to the Income Tax Act (Canada) and the administrative rules and guidelines of the Canada Revenue Agency (as it is now known).
 Our current charity registration number is 119248680 RR0001.

 By 1971 the Society had five Branches, Toronto, London, Hamilton, Ottawa and Bruce & Grey.
-The Society’s Bulletin was transformed into the journal Families, and a quarterly newsletter named Newsleaf was initiated to complement the journal as a separate mailing.
+The Bulletin was transformed into the journal Families, and a quarterly newsletter, named Newsleaf, was initiated to complement the journal.

-The next ten years fifteen new Branches spread into all corners of the province.
-A permanent Head Office was established in Toronto, and an Administrator was hired.
-The governing body consisted of the officers who formed the Executive, and the Council comprised of six councillors and one representative from each of the Branches.
+The next ten years saw fifteen new Branches spread into all corners of the province.
+A permanent office was established in Toronto, and an Administrator was hired.
+The governing body consisted of the officers who formed the Executive, and the Council comprised of six councilors and one representative from each of the Branches.

-The Society’s Library, first collected in 1967 in boxes at Waterloo Public Library, was moved to Toronto when the office opened there.
+The Society’s Library, first collected in 1967 in boxes at Waterloo Public Library, was moved to Toronto when the permanent office opened.
 In the mid-1980s, an agreement was negotiated with the North York Public Library, and the OGS Library was happily ensconced there until 2016 when it was relocated to the Toronto Reference Library of the Toronto Public Library.